openalea/openalea.rtfd.io/doc/development/guidelines.md

 - all dependence should also be available from a conda channel or via `pip`.
 - package should be built and uploaded to the `openalea3` conda channel.
 A [dedicated CI/CD pipeline](#ci-cd) can be used for this purpose.
-- use GIT_DESCRIBE_TAG conda variable to automatically set conda version to your last tag
+- use GIT_DESCRIBE_TAG conda variable to automatically set conda version to your last tag.
+It is important to remove the 'v' prefix, for conda to correctly infer the last version number.

-We also recommend re-using the informations declared in your pyproject.toml to source only once your list of dependencies.
+We also recommend re-using the information declared in your pyproject.toml to source only once your list of dependencies.

 A minimal conda build information could be provided by adding the following generic conda/meta.yaml file at the root of your project: